Code-Institute-Submissions/the-beatles/README.md

     The "Media page" I have adjusted the width and height properties and also included a bootstrap class of 'container-fluid' to make it responsive.

+    It contains some mp3 and iframe links to youtube videos.

     I also added "justify-content" to center the last video in the line to the center.....Worked pretty good!